 The iPhone SE performed better than any other midpriced smartphone on the Geekbench 3 test, which measures overall performance.
 It racked up a very solid score of 3,311, which easily beats the Nexus 5X (3,507) and Huawei Honor 5X (2,990).

 Apple sells the iPhone SE in two configurations, which offer different amounts of internal storage.
-The low-end model has 16GB of storage and sells for $399.
-A pricier version is available with 64GB of storage for $499.
+The low-end model has 32GBGB of storage and sells for $399.
+A pricier version is available with 128GB of storage for $499.
+Apple doubled the original amount of storage initially offered when the iPhone SE was first released.

 For just $399, the iPhone SE is a solid device for consumers who are in the market for a more affordable iPhone.
 But its small display makes it a questionable pick for most workers.
 Basic tasks like firing off a short email reply can feel like a chore, given how cramped the on-screen keyboard feels.
 And screen-intensive productivity tasks are similarly claustrophobic.